torvic9/plasmafox/README.md

 ## Plasmafox web browser

 ### IMPORTANT:
-**I have switched from Manjaro to EndeavourOS because I cannot accept the former's politics (and a few more things) anymore.
-I was absent from their forums for half a year, upon (brief) return I saw that nothing has changed.
+I have switched from Manjaro to EndeavourOS.
+While I still highly appreciate Manjaro's software, i.e. distro and tools, I cannot accept its politics (and a few more things) anymore.
 Still, I wish all the best to the devs and their project.
 I learned a lot, and also gave back a lot.
-Let's leave it at that.**
+Let's leave it at that.
-**Therefore I cannot guarantee that the provided binaries work correctly on Manjaro.
-Your best bet is the 'unstable' branch.**
+Therefore I cannot guarantee that the provided binaries work correctly on Manjaro.
+Your best bet is the 'unstable' branch.
 ____
-**Currently I'm unable to build v79 (see issues), for the moment being we stay on ESR branch.
-Since Thaodan, the maintainer of `firefox-kde-opensuse` seems to be back, you can use that one instead of Plasmafox.**
+Currently I'm unable to build v79 (see issues), for the moment being we stay on ESR branch.
+Since Thaodan, the maintainer of `firefox-kde-opensuse` seems to be back, you can use that one instead of Plasmafox.
 ____

 **Main differences between Plasmafox and Firefox:**